 While it is recommended that individual dog owners clean out their pet’s crate every 2-4 weeks, professional pet boarding facilities, animal shelters, doggie daycares, and other businesses that use kennels must maintain a more frequent cleaning schedule.
 Remember that it’s not only the cage that must be cleaned, but often the dog too!
 Regular trips to the grooming tub will keep your pooches and their owners happy.

 How the cage is used

-Cleaning up after your family pet is much different than washing out commercial dog kennels used by breeders, veterinarians, boarding facilities, groomers, etc. A general rule for professional kennels is to clean each cage daily, preferably at a set time to establish a routine for your furry clients that will reduce their stress levels.
+Cleaning up after your family pet is much different than washing out professional dog kennels used by breeders, veterinarians, boarding facilities, groomers, etc. A general rule for professional kennels is to clean each cage daily, preferably at a set time to establish a routine for your furry clients that will reduce their stress levels.

 Animal care businesses should clean and sanitize cages anytime they change their occupants to avoid spreading bacteria, germs, and viruses.
 Equally, if several dogs are in one cage or if it’s an active breed, they may tend to make more of a mess, and their kennels may require more frequent cleaning.

 While dogs generally like to keep a clean cage, accidents do happen.
 This can be especially true with puppies, or if the kennel is too large for the dog it’s housing.